PriTexX/presult/README.md

 `PResult` is a library that provides you a better way of handling application errors with `Result` pattern.

-Instead of throwing exceptions from methods you can now just return `Result<T>` type from them.
+Instead of throwing exceptions from methods you can now just return `Result<T, TError>` type from them.
 It wraps your value or error and represents either `Ok` or `Err ` variant of returned value.

-Also, `Result<T>` enforces you to handle both `Ok` and `Err` cases so you cant accidently forget to handle your exception.
+Also, `Result<T, TError>` enforces you to handle both `Ok` and `Err` cases so you cant accidentally forget to handle your exception.

 ## API

-`Result<T>` exposes fluent api allowing you chain methods that can transform your initial value or error or continue your application flow not worrying of errors using `Then` method.
+`Result<T, TError>` exposes fluent api allowing you chain methods that can transform your initial value or error or continue your application flow not worrying of errors using `Then` method.

 > Example:
 > ```cs